oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

          -A FORWARD -m physdev ! --physdev-is-bridged -j REJECT --reject-with icmp-host-prohibited COMMIT

-1. Ensure that the iptables service is configured to start on boot and has been restarted, or started for the first time if it was not already running.
+*   Ensure that the iptables service is configured to start on boot and has been restarted, or started for the first time if it was not already running.
 Run the following commands:

          # chkconfig iptables on
          # service iptables restart

-You have now successfully installed a Red Hat Enterprise Linux host.
+You have now successfully installed a Fedora host.
 As before, repeat this procedure if you wish to use more Linux hosts.
 Before you can start running virtual machines on your host, you have to manually add it to the oVirt Engine via the administration portal, which you will access in the next step.

 ## Connect to oVirt Engine